Which Statement About Progressive Taxes Is True?

 Analysis

 Efficiency here means generating revenue with minimal distortion to economic activity.
 The optimal taxation literature (e.g., Mirrlees model) suggests that a progressive tax can be optimal if it balances equity and efficiency.
-On the flip side, “most efficient” is relative to alternative systems (flat taxes, regressive taxes).
+Still, “most efficient” is relative to alternative systems (flat taxes, regressive taxes).
 While progressive taxes may generate higher revenues for a given level of perceived fairness, they can be less efficient if the marginal rates are too high or if the system is overly complex.

 Conclusion